exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 and which were not.
 For some flavors it was impossible to run the build on travis, because it exceeded the maximum runtime per job of 50 minutes.
-The build system and the test runner were bash script which were messy and difficult to maintain.
+The build system and the test runner were both bash scripts which were messy and difficult to maintain.
 They worked with background jobs to do things in parallel which convoluted the logs which made error analysis difficult.